isekream/WindsurfUnityMCP/README.md

 ```

 ## Usage ▶️
 1. Open your Unity Project.
-The Unity MCP Bridge (package) should connect automatically.
-Check status via Window > Unity MCP
+The Unity Windsurf MCP Bridge (package) should connect automatically.
+Check status via Window > Unity Windsurf MCP
 2. Start your Windsurf MCP Client.
-It should automatically launch the Unity MCP Server (Python) using the configuration from Installation
+It should automatically launch the Unity Windsurf MCP Server (Python) using the configuration from Installation
 3. Interact!
 Unity tools should now be available in your MCP Client

 Example Prompt: "Create a 3D player controller."